techidaily/site-facebook/source/_posts/freeing-up-from-facebooks-pervasive-tracking.md

 ![Desktop Monitor Placed on a Table Showing Image of a Man Viewing From a Binocular Covered With Facebook Logo Icons](https://static0.makeuseofimages.com/wordpress/wp-content/uploads/2022/10/Desktop-Monitor-Placed-on-a-Table-Showing-Image-of-a-Man-Viewing-From-a-Binocular-Covered-With-Facebook-Logo-Icons.jpg)

  If you want to remove your data from Facebook, it's going to take more work.
-You can start by going to[Facebook Ad Preferences](https://www.facebook.com/ads/preferences/) .
+You can start by going to [Facebook Ad Preferences](https://www.facebook.com/ads/preferences/) .
 Here you can see the profile Facebook has built of you and your interests based on all the data it has access to.
-You can also go to[Facebook settings](http://www.facebook.com/settings) and download a copy of the data that Facebook has on you.
+You can also go to [Facebook settings](http://www.facebook.com/settings) and download a copy of the data that Facebook has on you.
 But be warned: the downloaded file will likely be huge.

  The very best way to remove your data from Facebook, however, is to delete your account.
 If you deactivate your account, it won't erase your personal data.
 Deleting your account will remove most but not all of your data.
-To learn more about what happens when you delete your account, see our guide to[what deactivating or deleting Facebook really means for privacy](https://www.makeuseof.com/tag/deactivating-deleting-facebook-privacy/) .
+To learn more about what happens when you delete your account, see our guide to [what deactivating or deleting Facebook really means for privacy](https://www.makeuseof.com/tag/deactivating-deleting-facebook-privacy/) .

 ## Take Control of Your Facebook Data